Introduction to Pluto

 Opening a Pluto notebook

-• A Pluto notebook is an electronic file, like an Excel file, or a Power Point file.
+• A Pluto notebook is an electronic file, like Excel or Power Point files.

 • To open a Pluto notebook, the double-click on top of the file does not work